kubinity-com/documentation/getting-started.md

 # Getting started

-This document describes how to get started with Kubeshare.
+This document describes how to get started with KubeAlliance.

 ## Prerequisites